Jonathan Phillips (ice hockey)

-Jonathan Phillips (born 14 July 1982) is a Welsh ice hockey forward for Sheffield Steelers in the EIHL.
+Jonathan Phillips (born 14 July 1982) is a Welsh professional ice hockey forward who plays for the Sheffield Steeldogs of the NIHL.

+He captained the Sheffield Steelers from 2007-2013 and 2014-2023.

-Phillips has also captained the Great Britain men's national ice hockey team since 2012 and passed 100 senior caps at the 2021 IIHF World Championship.
+Phillips also captained the Great Britain men's national ice hockey team from 2012–2023 and passed 100 senior caps at the 2021 IIHF World Championship.

 In May 2022, Phillips passed Ashley Tait for the most senior Great Britain ice hockey caps with 111, achieving the feat at the 2022 IIHF World Championship.